shahadatjaman/mern-user-management/README.md

-# Task Management SaaS App – Backend
+# TaskFlow – Backend

-A full-featured backend API for a Task Management SaaS platform.
-Built with **Node.js**, **Express**, and **MongoDB**, this app supports features like user and team management, projects, tasks, subtasks, labels, comments, and activity tracking.
+TaskFlow is an open-source, full-featured backend API designed for a Task Management.
+Built with Node.js, Express, and MongoDB, it offers robust support for features such as user and team management, projects, tasks and subtasks, labels, comments, and activity tracking.

 ---